Flexible Spending Accounts: Independent Information about FSAs

 There are primarily three types of FSA:

-1. The Health Care Spending Account FSA (also known as Medical FSA, Medical Expense FSA, or simply Health FSA), where qualified medical expenses are put aside.
+1. The Health Reimbursement Account (also known as Medical FSA, Medical Expense FSA, or simply Health FSA), where qualified medical expenses are put aside and then spent throughout the plan year.

 3. The Travel Expense FSA, where the costs of using public transportation and in some cases tolls and parking can be put aside tax-free